JoshuaGuiritan/JoshuaGuiritan/README.md

 ## 📖 About

-I'm a **Fullstack Developer** building reactive, server-driven web applications with a modern PHP-based stack, styled with **Tailwind CSS** and backed by relational databases.
+I'm a **Fullstack Developer** building reactive, server-driven web applications with a modern PHP-based stack — including **Laravel** — styled with **Tailwind CSS** and backed by relational databases.
 I care about writing clean, well-structured code and following solid conventions that make applications easy to maintain and scale.

 ```php
 class Joshua extends Developer